danwatford/awf-referral/deployment-guide.md

 referred to the Amy's Yard programme.
 Information entered on the form is validated to ensure any mandatory items are provided and any constraints, such as minimum applicant age, are met.

-Once the form is validated and submitted, its contents are forwarded to the Amy Winehouse Foundation by email, and an email confirmation of the submission is sent to the user.
+Once the form is validated and submitted, its contents are forwarded to the Amy Winehouse Foundation's configured OneDrive account, and an email confirmation of the submission is sent to the user.

+The form also allows submission of audio files and links to showcase the candidate's musical experience.
+These files and links are placed alongside the form content in OneDrive.

 Awf-referral maintains long-running HTTP sessions which are used to store any form data entered prior to submission.
 This allows a user to partially complete the form and save it for later